ZIL-Collaborations/Witness-the-Prequel/README.md

 # Witness: The Prequel

-During development, this will all be kept on the [wiki](https://github.com/ZIL-Collaborations/Witness-the-Prequel/wiki)
+During development, the docs will all be kept on the [wiki](https://github.com/ZIL-Collaborations/Witness-the-Prequel/wiki)